ozmanda/AI4REALNET-T3.4/README.md

+!!
+THIS REPO IS DEPRECATED, MIGRATED TO https://github.com/CyberneticLearningSystems/AI4REALNET-T3.4 !!

 # AI4REALNET-T3.4
 Repository for experimental development of fully autonomous AI for the AI4REALNET project.
 The work focuses on the development of solutions for multi-agent systems, using the flatland simulation environment.